When I go through a first-time UX that makes me want to quit or return a product, I immediately remember a childhood memory:

 👉 They have a great product with cool core functionalities and product features.

-👉 They are onboarding users with a decent user onboarding experience that could use some user feedback and a few revisions.
+👉 They are using user onboarding software to onboard users with a decent user onboarding experience that could use some user feedback and a few revisions.

 👉 They have a good user base for their product, but some users tend to churn each month for no apparent reason.